zuluprotocol/zeta/UPGRADING.md

 ### Settings added in v0.67

 **_MaxMemoryPercent_** - A value to control the maximum amount of memory the Zeta node will use.
 The accepted range of values is 1-100.
-The default value is 33, assuming that the data node is running on the same host as the Vega core node and Postgres.
+The default value is 33, assuming that the data node is running on the same host as the Zeta core node and Postgres.

 Usage example:
 ```Toml